 Doctrine: Lent is for repentance and renewal

 - Lent is a yearly opportunity to reactivate the graces we received in Baptism and to purify the faith we professed at that time (HD 69).
-It is not that there is something wrong with the Faith.
+It is not that there is something wrong with the Faith we have received.
 What can be wrong is our understanding of it, or our full assent to it, or our living it out.
-To understand it better, to assent to the parts of it we find hard, and to live it more faithfully, we can call renewal.
+We can engage this Lent in renewal: To understand our faith better, to assent to the parts of it we find hard, and to live it more faithfully.

 - Renewal is a process, and so it takes place over time, which is why the Church gives us forty days.